 • Any mental or physical requirement, request or obligation placed upon any person that could intentionally or unintentionally cause discomfort, pain, right, disgrace, injury or which is personally degrading for the purpose of initiation into, admission into, affiliation with, or as a condition of continued membership in a group or organization.
 A person's expressed or implied consent to hazing does not negate the standards above.
 When ASU- Newport's hazing policy is allegedly violated, the college will investigate all participants through the conduct process.
 A victim complaint is not necessary to initiate an investigation, as the university recognizes the difficulty in coming forward in such cases.
-The college takes all allegations of hazing to the best of its ability.
+The college takes all allegations of hazing seriously and will address all allegations of hazing to the best of its ability.